sachinlakshitha/spring-boot-jdbc/README.md

 # Spring Boot JDBC + MySQL Example

-This is a simple Spring Boot application that uses Spring Data JPA to connect to MySQL database.
+This is a simple Spring Boot application that uses Spring JDBC to connect to MySQL database.

 ## Requirements